Geometric inequalities for critical metrics of the volume functional: Introduction

 Miao and Tam \cite{miaotam} showed that these critical metrics arise as critical points of the volume functional on $M^n$ when restricted to the class of metrics $g$ with pres\-cribed constant scalar curvature such that $g_{|_{T \partial M}}=h$ for a pres\-cribed Riemannian metric $h$ on the boundary; see also \cite{CEM}.
 Such metrics are effectively relevant in understanding the influence of the scalar curvature in controlling the volume of a given manifold.
 In this context, Corvino, Eichmair and Miao \cite{CEM} were able to establish a deformation result which suggests that the information of scalar curvature is not sufficient in giving volume comparison.
-This is in fact important because the volume comparison results are often used to explore gemetrical and topological properties of a given Riemannian manifold.
+This is in fact important because the volume comparison results are often used to explore geometrical and topological properties of a given manifold.
 Explicit examples of critical me\-trics can be found in \cite{miaotam,miaotamTAMS}.
 They include the spatial Schwarzschild metrics and AdS-Schwarzschild metrics restricted to certain domains containing their horizon and bounded by two spherically symmetric spheres.
 Besides the standard metrics on geodesic balls in space forms are critical metrics.
 There are several uniqueness results in the literature.
-For more detailed treatments of this subject see, e.g., \cite{BalRi1,BDR,BDRR,CEM,Kim,miaotam,miaotamTAMS,SW,yuan} and references therein.
+For more details on this subject see, e.g., \cite{BalRi1,BDR21,BDR,BS,BDRR,CEM,FangYuan,Kim,miaotam,miaotamTAMS,SW,yuan}.